How to Manage File Permissions in Linux

 Additional Troubleshooting Tips

-• Use the chmod command with the + and - operators to add or remove permissions for specific users or groups.
+operators to add or remove permissions for specific users or groups. - Use the

-• Use the setfacl command to set file access control lists (ACLs) for finer-grained permission control.
+command to set file access control lists (ACLs) for finer-grained permission control. - Use the

 Conclusion and Key Takeaways